 Note: As of March 21, 2024, Wealthfront uses the iShares Bitcoin Trust (IBIT) to represent the Bitcoin asset class instead of the Grayscale Bitcoin Trust (GBTC).
+As of September 9, 2024, Wealthfront uses the iShares Ethereum Trust (ETHA) to represent the Ethereum asset class instead of the Grayscale Ethereum Trust (ETHE).
 Read more here.

 Earlier this summer, we began supporting cryptocurrency exposure in Wealthfront portfolios.
 We’re very excited about this, and we’re proud to offer clients so many choices in building their ideal portfolio.
 We also take seriously our role as a fiduciary, and we want to offer some guidance to anyone who is considering investing in cryptocurrency — either at Wealthfront or elsewhere.